Ryanmugo/Vehicle_Sales_Data/README.md

    - A linear regression model was used to analyze the relationship between sales volume and profitability.
    - The analysis indicated a positive correlation, meaning that as sales volume increases, profitability tends to rise.
 This underscores the importance of driving sales to boost overall profit.

+## Recommendations

+## 1. Sales Improvement Opportunities
+  - **Focus on High-Margin Models**

+     - **Toyota and Dodge:**
+         - **Toyota:** $568,133
+         - **Dodge:** $507,261

+     - **Profit Margins:**
+         - **Toyota:** $113,626.60
+         - **Dodge:** $101,452.20

+     - **Strategy:** Increase marketing efforts for Toyota and Dodge during the months of August and September, where sales are highest.
+For instance, a 10% increase in marketing budget could lead to a potential sales increase of 5-7% during these periods, translating to an additional $25,000 to $35,000 in sales.

+## 2. Cost Reduction Strategies

+  - **Optimize Productions Costs**

+     - **Average Production Costs:** $44,161.62
+     - **Potential Savings:** By renegotiating supplier contracts or implementing lean manufacturing techniques, we could aim to reduce production costs by 5-10%.
+This could result in savings of approximately $2,200 to $4,400 per vehicle, improving overall profit margins by 5-8%.

+## 3. Customer Retention and Expansion

+**Objective:** Increase customer retention and repeat purchases by implementing a loyalty program.

+**Strategy and Potential Impact:**

+  - **Customer Retention Increase:** By introducing a loyalty program, we anticipate an increase in repeat customers by 10%.
+  - **Sales Growth:** This increase in repeat customers is expected to lead to a 3% rise in total sales.
+  -  **Financial Impact:** Considering the average sale per customer is $30,000, this strategy could result in approximately $90,000 in additional sales annually.

+**Example Calculation:**
+  - If our current total sales amount to $3 million annually, a 3% increase would add $90,000 to our annual revenue.
+  - This strategy not only boosts sales but also enhances customer satisfaction and brand loyalty, which is crucial for long-term business sustainability and growth.

+## Visualization and Reporting

+  - The analysis was visualized using Tableau, creating dashboards to provide actionable insights and support decision-making.

+  **Dashboards Created:**

+   -**1.
+Sales Trends Over Time:** Visualizes sales fluctuations and peak periods across 2011 and 2012.
+   -**2.
+Top-Selling Vehicles:** Highlights the best and worst-performing vehicle models.
+   -**3.
+Profit Margin Across Car Models:** Shows profitability across different manufacturers.
+   -**4.
+Sales Volume vs. Profitability (Linear Regression):** Analyzes the relationship between sales volume and profitability.

+## Conclusion

+The analysis done provides actionable insights into the vehicle sales landscape, identifying both opportunities for growth and areas for cost reduction.
+By imlementing the recommended strategies, the business can:

+  - **Increase Sales:** A potential 5-10% increase, adding $110,000 to $220,000 to total sales.
+  - **Reduce Costs:** Potential savings of 8-10% in production and logistics, translating to $140,000 to $190,000 annually.
+  - **Improve Profit Margins:**  Optimizing sales and cost strategies could result in a 7-12% improvement in overall profit margins.

+By focusing on these strategies, the business can enhance its market position and drive significant economic value.

+## Appendices

+## Sales Statistics

+  - **Average Sales:** $55,202.03
+  - **Median Sales:** $31,723.50
+  - **Total Sales(2011-2012):** $2,208,081

+## Price Statistics

+  - **Average Price:** $27,455.68
+  - **Median Price:** $23,139.00

+## Profit Margin Statistics

+  - **Average Profit Margin:** $11,040.41
+  - **Median Profit Margin:** $6,344.70

+## Cost of Production Statistics

+   - **Average Cost of Production:** $44,161.62
+   - **Median Cost of Production:** $25,378.80